An Efficient Minimax Optimal Estimator For Multivariate Convex Regression: Introduction and Main Results

-As we mentioned earlier, for both of these two tasks the minimax rate is of order $n^{-\frac{4}{d+4}}$, and therefore up to logarithmic factors in $n$ the above estimators are minimax optimal.
-We note that in Corollary \ref{Cor:ConvexFunc}, the dependence of the constants on the polytope $P$ is unavoidable.
-This follows from the results of \citep{gao2017entropy,han2016multivariate}, in which the authors showed the geometry of the support of the measure $\PP$ affects the minimax rate.
-For example, in the extreme case of $\Omega = B_d$ the minimax rate is of order $n^{-\frac{2}{d+1}}$, which is asymptotically larger than the error rate for polytopes; thus, if we take a sequence of polytopes which approaches $B_d$, the sequence of constants $C(P_n)$ will necessarily blow up.
+As we mentioned earlier, for both of these two tasks the minimax rate is of order $n^{-\frac{4}{d+4}}$, so up to polylogarithmic factors in $n$, the above estimators are minimax optimal.
+We note that in Theorem \ref{Thm:ConvexFunc2}, the dependence of the constants on the polytope $P$ is unavoidable.
+This follows from the results of \citep{gao2017entropy,han2016multivariate}, in which the authors showed the geometry of the support of the measure $\PP$ affects the minimax rate of bounded convex regression.
+For example, in the extreme case $\Omega = B_d$, the minimax rate is of order $n^{-\frac{2}{d+1}}$, which is asymptotically larger than the error rate for polytopes; thus, if we take a sequence of polytopes which approaches $B_d$, the sequence of constants $C(P_n)$ will necessarily blow up.

+\begin{remark} The dependence on the domain $P$ in Theorem \ref{Thm:ConvexFunc2} is actually an artifact of the use of the $L_2(\PP)$ metric, as the $L_2(\PP)$ entropy numbers of the class of $\Gamma$-bounded convex functions on a domain $\Omega$ depend strongly on the geometry of $\Omega$.
+One can show that for any convex domain $\Omega$ the minimax rate of bounded convex regression in the $L_1(\PP)$-metric is of order $\Theta_{d,\Gamma,\sigma}(n^{-\frac{2}{d+4}})$ (this is due to the fact that unlike the $L_2$-entropy numbers, the $L_1(\PP)$-entropy numbers do not depend on the domain), and there exists an efficient minimax optimal estimator attaining this rate.
+Thus, in the $L_1(\PP)$ setting, the minimax rate for convex regression is \emph{universal}. \end{remark}